Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: Introduction

 To address this gap, in this work, we propose a user-centric evaluation framework based on LLMs for CRSs, namely \textbf{Co}nversational \textbf{R}ecommendation \textbf{E}valuator (\textbf{CoRE}).
-As shown in Figure~\ref{fig:flow}, the framework consists of of two sequential components, with the upper right part represents the first part, while the lower section corresponds to the second part.
+As shown in Figure~\ref{fig:flow}, the framework consists of two sequential components, with the upper right part represents the first part, and the lower section representing the second part.

 The first part is \textbf{LLM-As-Evaluator}: LLMs are employed as evaluators to assess conversation logs between users and CRSs.
-The evaluation focuses on 12 key factors influencing user experience in conversational recommendation, such as \textit{coherence} and \textit{explainability}.
+The evaluation focuses on twlve key factors influencing user experience in conversational recommendation, such as \textit{coherence} and \textit{explainability}.
 Each factor is assigned a score ranging from 0 to 4, accompanied by detailed reasoning.
 This component is depicted in the top right part of Figure~\ref{fig:flow}.

-The second part is \textbf{Multi-Agent Debater}: We design a multi-agent debate framework to derive a unified overall performance score based on the evaluation scores and explanations of the 12 factors.
-Specifically, four agents with distinct roles (i.e., a common user, a domain expert, a linguist, and an HCI expert) representing evaluators with different background and specialized knowledge, engage in discussions and collaboratively determine a final overall score ranging from 0 to 100.
+The second part is \textbf{Multi-Agent Debater}: We design a multi-agent debate framework to derive a unified overall performance score based on the evaluation scores and explanations of the twelve factors.
+Specifically, four agents with distinct roles (i.e., a common user, a domain expert, a linguist, and an HCI expert) representing evaluators with different backgrounds and specialized knowledge, engage in discussions and collaboratively determine a final overall score ranging from 0 to 100.
 This design overcomes the limitations of relying solely on a single annotator, which may introduce bias and instability, and aligns with best practices that emphasize collaboration among multiple annotators~\citep{van-der-lee-etal-2019-best,karpinska-etal-2021-perils}.
 This component is depicted in the bottom part of Figure~\ref{fig:flow}.

 Based on our proposed framework, we formulate four \textbf{Research Questions} (RQs):